close2/nebenuhr/README.md

 And again the same for B.  Note that both A and B finally connect to the same Atmega pin.
 (One resistor to VCC would be enough).

-When A goes high (1.5V) the transistor pull the Atmega pin to ground, waking the Atmega.
+When A goes high (1.5V) the transistor pulls the Atmega pin to ground, waking the Atmega.

 I considered connecting Pin D directly to the atmega and switching between HiZ and low,